SAP-archive/teched2020-DT268/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2020 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2020 session called DT268 - Leverage SAP Cloud Platform Integration Suite in Your SAP S/4HANA Journey

 ## Overview

-This session introduces attendees to...
+This session introduces attendees on how to accelerate the speed of innovation, lower integration risks, and explore built-in integrations for SAP S/4HANA that are available through SAP API Business Hub.
+Enable end-to-end business processes and drill down to runtime artifacts such as integration flows and APIs.
+Discover how integration accelerators on SAP API Business Hub can fast-track your SAP S/4HANA journey.

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are following:

+1. Access to SAP S/4HANA Cloud Instance
+2. Access to SAP Cloud Platform Integration Instance

 ## Exercises